Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 If you are getting negative reviews, read them.
 They are free customer research.
 If the same objection shows up in multiple reviews, fix the product or fix the content so shoppers know what to expect before they buy.

-Ready to activate growth levers for your brand on Amazon?
+Ready to activate your growth levers?

-This phase is about retention, measurement, and control.
+Talk to our teamScaling and Defending Your Brand.
+Retention, measurement, and control.
 Most brands never get here because they treat brand building as a launch project instead of an ongoing system.

 Brand Analytics and Search Query Performance for Strategic Decisions